 5 Common Bugs Faced in UI Testing

-If a web app is not tested for cross browser compatibility, then it may lead to a bad user experience and eventually result in loss of revenue.
-Hence, QAs must take care to perform browser compatibility testing for their web applications using test automation frameworks like Selenium.
-This helps in ensuring that their web apps are easily accessible by users across multiple browsers.
-It also ensures that users who might be using older browser versions can use a web app with no issues.
+If a web app is not tested for cross-browser compatibility, it may lead to a bad user experience and eventually result in revenue loss.
+Hence, QAs must perform browser compatibility testing for their web applications using test automation frameworks like Selenium.
+This helps ensure that their web apps are easily accessible by users across multiple browsers.
+It also provides users who might be using older browser versions can use a web app with no issues.

 BrowserStack offers QAs the ability to perform cross browser testing on real browsers like Chrome, Firefox, Safari, etc., including their older versions.
-Simply sign up for free, login, choose browsers and start testing.
+Sign up for free, and start testing.

-To avoid a malfunction, developers must follow certain practices while setting up the validation logic.
+Developers must follow certain practices to avoid a malfunction while setting up the validation logic.
 Best practices include:

-- Limiting the number of characters for specific fields like Zip Code, ID, Telephone numbers.
-For example, the maximum length of the Zipcode field can be restricted to 6 digits.
-Care must also be taken to ensure that certain countries (like the UK) have alpha-numeric Zip codes, which should be permitted
+- Limiting the number of characters for specific fields like Zip Code, ID, and Telephone numbers.
+For example, You can restrict the maximum length of the Zipcode field to 6 digits.
+Care must also be taken to ensure that certain countries (like the UK) have alpha-numeric Zip codes, which should be permitted.

 - Defining the maximum length of the alpha-numerical password a user can set.
 Pre-define if special characters are supported.
 For example, for users to set strong passwords, the password policy can be as follows: